List of vice presidents of the Maldives

-Following the establishment of the first republic, Ibrahim Muhammad Didi was appointed vice president through the 1952 referendum.
-However, the republic did not last long when the regime of Mohamed Amin Didi was overthrown by the people of Malé.
-Following the overthrow of the presidency of Amin, vice president Ibrahim Muhammad Didi succeeded to the presidency as acting president.
-After 6 months, the republic was abolished and restored to a monarchy.
-As stated in the Article 45 of the second republic's 1968 Constitution, the president had the authority to appoint multiple vice presidents.
-President Ibrahim Nasir appointed five vice presidents; Abdul Sattar Moosa Didi, Ahmed Hilmy Didi, Ibrahim Shihab, Ali Maniku and Hassan Zareer.
-However, when Nasir resigned and left the Maldives in 1978, none of them were in the post, all of them had been given other positions.
-In the 2008 presidential election, held under the 2008 constitution, the Maldives elected its first democratically and directly elected president and vice president, with Mohamed Waheed Hassan assuming the role of vice president.
-On 7 February 2012, following the resignation of president Mohamed Nasheed, vice president Waheed assumed office of president, and appointed Mohamed Waheed Deen as his vice president.
+Following the establishment of the First Republic, Ibrahim Muhammad Didi was appointed Vice President through the 1952 referendum.
+However, the Republic did not last long, with the regime of Mohamed Amin Didi being overthrown by the people of Malé.
+Following the overthrow of the president, Vice President Ibrahim Muhammad Didi succeeded to the presidency.
+After six months, the Republic was abolished and restored to a monarchy, following the 1953 referendum.
+In 1968, a referendum was held to restore the country as a Republic.
+As stated in Article 45 of the Second Republic's 1968 Constitution, the President had the authority to appoint multiple Vice Presidents.
+President Ibrahim Nasir appointed five Vice Presidents: Abdul Sattar Moosa Didi, Ahmed Hilmy Didi, Ibrahim Shihab, Ali Maniku, and Hassan Zareer.
+However, when Nasir resigned and left the Maldives in 1978, none of them were in the post, as all of them had been given other positions.
+In the 2008 presidential election, held under the 2008 Constitution, the Maldives elected its first democratically and directly-elected President and Vice President, with Mohamed Waheed Hassan assuming the role of vice president.
+On 7 February 2012, following the resignation of President Mohamed Nasheed, Vice President Mohamed Waheed assumed the presidency, and appointed Mohamed Waheed Deen as his Vice President.

-In 2015, Mohamed Jameel Ahmed, then Vice President of the Maldives, was impeached following a no-confidence motion submitted by the ruling party.
+In 2015, Mohamed Jameel Ahmed, then Vice President of the Maldives, was impeached following a no-confidence vote submitted by the ruling party, the Progressive Party of Maldives.
 The motion accused him of incompetence, dereliction of duty, links with the opposition, failure to defend the government, and excessive expenditure from the state budget.
-As a result, Ahmed Adeeb was appointed as Vice President in accordance with the constitution.
+As a result, Ahmed Adeeb was appointed as Vice President.
 However, Adeeb was also removed from office by a no-confidence vote from the People's Majlis, which alleged his involvement in a plot to assassinate President Abdulla Yameen in order to assume the presidency.
 Abdulla Jihad was then appointed as Vice President and served until the end of Yameen's presidential term.
-Faisal Naseem, serving under President Ibrahim Mohamed Solih from 2018 to 2023, became the only Vice President to complete a full term and holds the record as the longest-serving Vice President.
+Faisal Naseem, serving under President Ibrahim Mohamed Solih from 2018 to 2023, became the only Vice President to complete a full term, and holds the record as the longest-serving Vice President.

-The incumbent vice president is Hussain Mohamed Latheef, who assumed office on 17 November 2023.
+The current Vice President is Hussain Mohamed Latheef, who assumed office on 17 November 2023.